 • Collision deductible waiver: Waives your collision deductible if you are in an accident with an at-fault uninsured driver.
 This coverage is not available in every state.

 • Collision and comprehensive coverage: Collision coverage reimburses you for damages to your car that result from a collision with another object, such as a pole or building.
-Comprehensive coverage reimburses you for damages to or losses to your car that are not the result of a collision, such as damage caused by hail or theft.
+Comprehensive coverage reimburses you for damages to or losses to your car that do not result from a collision, such as damage caused by hail or theft.

 • Deductible-free windshield repair: If your windshield is damaged and does not need a full replacement, Metromile will pay for the repair and will not require you to pay your deductible.